JP Morgan signs deal for stake in fintech Viva Wallet for over $800 mln- source

 ATHENS, Dec 17 (Reuters) - JP Morgan JPM.N has signed a deal to buy a 48.5% stake in Athens-based payments fintech Viva Wallet for more than $800 million, a person with knowledge of the matter told Reuters on Saturday.

-The source, who spoke on condition of anonymity, said the deal was expected to be anncounced early next week.
+The source, who spoke on condition of anonymity, said the deal was expected to be announced early next week.

 Both JP Morgan and Viva Wallet declined to comment.